machine-teaching-group/aied2025-pytasksyn/README.md

                   Sebastian Tschiatschek and
                   Adish Singla},
-  title        = {{Synthesizing High-Quality Programming Tasks with LLM-Based Expert and Student Agents}}, booktitle    = {Proceedings of the International Conference of Artificial Intelligence in Education (AIED)}, series       = {Lecture Notes in Computer Science}, pages        = {77--91}, publisher    = {Springer},
+  title        = {{Synthesizing High-Quality Programming Tasks with LLM-Based Expert and Student Agents}}, booktitle    = {Proceedings of the International Conference on Artificial Intelligence in Education (AIED)}, series       = {Lecture Notes in Computer Science}, pages        = {77--91}, publisher    = {Springer},